Key figures (at 31 December 2020)

 The Canton of Vaud is BCV’s majority shareholder, with 66.95% of the Bank’s share capital.
 BCV is listed in the Vaud Commercial Register and is subject to all applicable Swiss legislation.
 Its legal status is defined in the Cantonal Act Governing the Organization of Banque Cantonale Vaudoise (LBCV) of 20 June 1995, as amended on 25 June 2002, 30 January 2007 and 2 March 2010.

 BCV’s commitments are not underwritten by the Canton.
 However, customer deposits are covered by a nationwide system of investor protection concerning Swiss banks and securities dealers.
 This system insures deposits of up to CHF 100,000 per person and per bank.
-In addition, a limited cantonal guarantee applies to deposits with Caisse d’Epargne Cantonale Vaudoise, a savings institution managed by the Bank.
+In addition, a limited cantonal guarantee applies to deposits with Caisse d’Epargne Cantonale Vaudoise, a savings institution that, although a separate legal entity, is managed by the Bank.
+Following the Vaud Cantonal Parliament's vote on 8 December 2020, the CECV will be dissolved on 31 December 2021, and its assets and liabilities will be transferred to BCV; all CECV passbooks and accounts will become BCV products.

 The aim of this code of professional conduct is to ensure that all BCV Group employees are aware of the behavior that is expected of the company as a whole, the governing bodies and each and every staff member.